Monday, June 3, 2013

-But wasn't exactly blown away by this one, maybe because I had expected too much since Little Girl Lost (first entry of this blog btw!) was so brilliant.
-I also like tough professionals as protagonists and I'm definitely not much into this "some shit happens to an average person" kind of stuff.
-First question that usually comes to my mind and usually stays unanswered is "Why the fuck doesn't she simply call the cops!?"
+But I wasn't exactly blown away by this one, maybe because I had expected too much since Little Girl Lost (first entry of this blog, btw!) was so brilliant.
+I also like tough professionals as protagonists, and I'm definitely not much into this "some shit happens to an average person" kind of stuff.
+The first question that usually comes to my mind and usually stays unanswered is, "Why the fuck doesn't she simply call the cops!?"
 Sorry to say, but Fifty-to-One is no exception to this rule.

-For the obvious reason, it's long.
+For the apparent reason, it's long.
 And too fast moving - Tricia runs around frantically from point A to B to C to D and back to B and so on.
-Sometimes alone, other times accompanied with either Erin or Coral or Mike or Charley and bumping into all sorts of criminals and shady characters.
-It sounds good, but it doesn't work terrifically well, especially in the second half things start to get a bit repetitive and at times even confusing.
-I'm a bit surprised that Ardai wrote it in this linear fashion and concentrated so much on his leading lady heroine.
-True, there are two exceptions (literal transcript of a chapter from the book describing the burglary and Mike's report to Tricia) but the whole thing would probably turn out more suspenseful if chapters would be told by different narrators.
-At least is written very well and with lots of dialogues so it never gets boring.
-I wouldn't say that plot is exactly water tight, but it was interesting enough to made this quite a page turner.
+Sometimes alone, other times accompanied by Erin, Coral, Mike, or Charley, and bumping into all sorts of criminals and shady characters.
+It sounds good, but it doesn't work terribly well, especially in the second half, when things start to get repetitive and at times even confusing.
+I'm surprised that Ardai wrote it in this linear fashion and concentrated so much on his leading lady heroine.
+True, there are two exceptions (a literal transcript of a chapter from the book describing the burglary and Mike's report to Tricia), but the whole thing would turn out more suspenseful if the chapters were told by different narrators.
+At least it is written very well and features a lot of dialogue, so it never gets boring.
+The plot isn't exactly watertight, but it was interesting enough to make this quite a page-turner.

 Enough of this criticism, what the hell is wrong with me!?
 I shouldn't say anything negative about this special issue.
 It is Ardai's love letter to his 10+ years ongoing project and to pulp novels in general.
-I had immense pleasure in discovering cleverly disguised characters from previous books and HCC inside jokes (like where do unusually long feet on some covers come from).
-It brought back so many pleasant memories and - when checking out the gallery of covers - I was surprised that I've actually read just 25 of those first 50 books.
-Which is good as it leaves me lots of great stuff in the future.
+I had immense pleasure in discovering cleverly disguised characters from previous books and HCC inside jokes (like the origin of unusually long feet on some covers).
+It brought back so many pleasant memories, and when I checked out the gallery of covers, I was surprised to find that I had actually read just 25 of those first 50 books.
+Which is good, as it leaves me lots of great stuff in the future.

 3/5 for the book, 5/5 for the effort and concept and 10/5 to Hard Case Crime publishing!